 Not all of the outlaws got away with their crimes.
 Townspeople would hunt down these men and lynch them from the boughs of the trees beneath which they once hid.
 The bodies served a grisly warning for any other would-be thieves.

 During the 1920s and 1930s, three brutal murders supposedly took place along the road.
 The first involved a heated argument or robbery over gold coins; the culprits crushed the victim’s skull with a tire jack and took the valuables.
 The second slaying involved a wife who beheaded her husband, and then curiously buried the head and body on separate sides of the road.
-Finally, there’s the case of Bill Cummins, a local who was reportedly shot and buried not far from the road, .
+Finally, there’s the case of Bill Cummins, a local who was reportedly shot and buried not far from the road, his murder never solved.

 Such tales haunt the area’s landmarks as well.
 Nestled in the state forest surrounding Shades of Death Road is Ghost Lake.
 It was the handiwork of William Crouse Jr. and Leon G. Hull, two businessmen from the 20th century who dammed a nearby creek to create an attractive body of water between their newly built homes.